Update on 2014 Management Activities (4/22/14)

-Reduction using firearms will continue annually to reduce and maintain the deer population at Catoctin.
-Before the first season of deer management began (February - March 2010), there were approximately 123 deer per square mile in the Park.
-Following this herd reduction, there are now 87 deer per square mile, still approximately 6 times larger than the density of deer in healthy forest ecosystems (15 deer per square mile).
-The number of deer removed annually will be based on the results of annual vegetation monitoring and the results of deer population monitoring conducted each fall.
-The deer herd will be maintained at a density that allows the forest to regenerate at a healthy rate, as determined by the annual vegetation monitoring.
+Deer Management will continue annually to reduce the deer population at Catoctin.
+Before the first season of deer management began in February 2010, there were approximately 123 deer per square mile in the Park.
+Before the fifth season reduction began the deer population was estimated by NPS Biologists to be 36 deer per square mile.
+This is still more than 2 times higher than the density of deer in healthy forest ecosystems (15 deer per square mile).
+The number of deer removed each year will be based on the results of annual vegetation monitoring and deer population monitoring conducted each fall.

 A Successful Renewal